 Having a good morning of focused "sadhana" means feeling connected to my gurus--- Shila Prabhupada and my instructing gurus, our Guru-parampara (line of predecessor teachers), Shri Chaitanya (the incarnation who brought the holy name and kirtana as the means of self realization in this age, and Radha Krishna, the ultimate Deity for Gaudiya Vaishnavas.
 Then, by their grace, I will be able to deal with whatever comes up during the day in good consciousness.

-AT 10 AM I leave the house and make the 50 minute drive into Winston-Salem.
+Here is a sample of my typical day of work during that time: At 10 AM I leave the house and make the 50 minute drive into Winston-Salem.
 I use that time to listen to lecture CDs and think about my day ahead.
 Arriving at the store I park the car, unlock the store's back door, turn off the alarm, and turn the lights on.

 I have tried my best to spend the morning preparing my consciousness, and my test will be to keep a prayerful, spiritual perspective all day.
 I love to offer prayers, so the first thing after entering the store, I offer my "dandavat (lying flat on the ground) pranam (respects)" prayers to my gurus, the Supreme Lord and his other agents the Deva's that are present in the store, that I may have an attitude of giving and service throughout the day.
 Then I prepare the store for the day getting the cash register ready, putting on soothing music, unlocking the front door and putting a store sign on the street.